miguel-conde/DSC_Project/Inside.md

 4   Total        FALSE   0.18014464 0.1935198    0.2068949
 ```

-And these are the results for Back Off with interpolation:
+And these are the results for Back Off with interpolation (95% confidence interval):

 ```
     Model Final.Sample Inf.Conf.Int      Mean Sup.Conf.Int